 I have a tangentially related question.
 We have used the seeterm variable as a proxy for relationship quality with the ex-partner.
 This was because the relex variable has quite a high proportion of unusable responses.
 Do you have any thoughts on what the 'inapplicable' responses mean in this case? they make up over a quarter of all responses.

-#10 Updated by Stephanie Auty about 1 month ago
+#10 Updated by Stephanie Auty 5 months ago